 FAQs

-Is PBAT biodegradable in natural soil or marine environments?
+Is PBAT biodegradable in natural soil?

 Can PBAT be used alone, or must it be blended with other materials?